Fennel, Onion and Citrus Cod Bake

 Tasty Ginger Cod Filets

-Add Wild Caught fish to your diet 2 -3 times a week.
+Add Atlantic Wild Caught fish to your diet 2 -3 times a week.
 If you have active cancer, it's important to limit your red meat intake to once or twice a week.
-A serving is 3 oz. of organic grass-fed beef or lamb.
+One serving = 3 oz. of 100% grass-fed beef or lamb.
 Even better, choose Bison.

 A Note about Fish

-Be very careful about the fish you eat.
-As you know where the fish is caught and whether it's wild or farm-raised impacts the quality and the safety of the fish.
+As you know where and how fish is caught and whether it's wild or farm-raised impacts the quality and the safety of fish.
 Many contaminants in our oceans and rivers wind up in our food.
 Here is a handy list to take with you when shopping for fish.
 For people who have had cancer, eliminating toxins is essential.
 Click here for a list of safe fish.

 Recipe